Parallel Trends and Dynamic Choices: Abstract

 \section{Abstract}

-Difference-in-differences (or DiD) is a commonly used method for estimating treatment effects, and parallel trends is its main identifying assumption: the trend in mean untreated outcomes must be independent of the observed treatment status.
-In observational settings, treatment is often a dynamic choice made or influenced by rational agents, such as policy-makers, firms, or individual agents.
-This paper relates the parallel trends assumption to economic models of dynamic choice, which allow for dynamic selection motives such as learning or optimal stopping.
-In these cases, we clarify the implications of parallel trends on agent behavior, and we show how these selection motives can lead to violations of parallel trends even in simple settings where anticipation concerns are ruled out or when mean untreated outcomes are stationary.
-Finally, we consider some identification results under alternative assumptions that accommodate these features of dynamic choice.
+Difference-in-differences is a common method for estimating treatment effects, and the parallel trends condition is its main identifying assumption: the trend in mean untreated outcomes is independent of the observed treatment status.
+In observational settings, treatment is often a dynamic choice made or influenced by rational actors, such as policy-makers, firms, or individual agents.
+This paper relates parallel trends to economic models of dynamic choice.
+We clarify the implications of parallel trends on agent behavior and study when dynamic selection motives lead to violations of parallel trends.
+Finally, we consider identification under alternative assumptions that accommodate features of dynamic choice.

-\begin{quote} \textbf{Key words:} Difference-in-differences, parallel trends, dynamic choice models, treatment effects, causal inference\ \textit{for some constant} $\tau \in \mathds{R}$ \textit{and all} $d_0, d_1 \in \{0,1\}$.
+\begin{quote} \textbf{Key words:} Difference-in-differences, parallel trends, dynamic choice models, treatment effects, causal inference\ \textit{for some constant} $\tau \in \mathbb{R}$ \textit{and all} $d_0, d_1 \in \{0,1\}$.

 Thus expressed, the parallel trends condition is identical to the \textit{strong exogeneity} condition for two time periods and a given group in \cite{CD}.
-In the basic case with a pre-treatment period, a.k.a.~the \textit{sharp design}, where $D_0 = 0$ for all individuals, the parallel trends condition conditions only on treatment in period 1.
+In the basic case with a pre-treatment period, a.k.a.~the \textit{sharp design}, where $D_0 = 0$ for all individuals, the parallel trends condition only conditions on treatment in period 1.
 In that case and under this assumption, the causal effect of treatment on the treated in period 1 is identified by the basic DiD estimator: where $Y_t = D_tY_t(1) + (1-D_t)Y_t(0)$ is the realized outcome in period $t$.

 A recent literature studies DiD estimators that identify weighted averages of heterogeneous treatment effects in more general cases where some units are treated in period 0 (a.k.a. the \textit{fuzzy design}) or there are more than two periods. \footnote{ See for example, \cite{de2018fuzzy}, \cite{CD}, \cite{borusyak}, \cite{callawaysatanna}, \cite{goodman2021difference}, \cite{sundid}, and \cite{athey2018designdid}.} Those papers impose versions of the parallel trends condition, in combination with further assumptions such as monotonicity of $D_t$ in $t$ (staggered research design) or some versions of parallel trends in treated outcomes.